 For children less than 12 years of age, vaccination is not recommended at this time.
 However, this recommendation should be revisited periodically as data emerge and taking into consideration the conditions under which such vaccination might be contemplated on a case-by-case scenario basis.

-Vaccinating eligible caregivers/families of children is an important component of the strategy to protect susceptible children.
+Vaccinating eligible caregivers/families of children as well as those in their network of contacts (i.e. ring vaccination) is an important component of the strategy to protect susceptible children.